laravel/docs/filesystem.md

         // The file could not be written to disk...
     }

-Alternatively, you may define the `throw` option within your filesystem disk's configuration array.
+If you wish, you may define the `throw` option within your filesystem disk's configuration array.
 When this option is defined as `true`, "write" methods such as `put` will throw an instance of `League\Flysystem\UnableToWriteFile` when write operations fail:

     'public' => [
         'driver' => 'local',